cchitsiang/awesome-stars/topics.md

 - [bvolpato/awesome-userscripts](https://github.com/bvolpato/awesome-userscripts) - 📖  A curated list of Awesome Userscripts.
 - [run-x/awesome-kubernetes](https://github.com/run-x/awesome-kubernetes) - A curated list for awesome kubernetes projects, tools and resources.
 - [mhadidg/software-architecture-books](https://github.com/mhadidg/software-architecture-books) - A comprehensive list of books on Software Architecture.
+- [ixaxaar/awesome-engineering-management](https://github.com/ixaxaar/awesome-engineering-management) - Pointers and tools for learning and day-to-day practice of engineering management & leadership.
 - [sw-yx/spark-joy](https://github.com/sw-yx/spark-joy) - ✨😂 2000+ ways to add design flair, user delight, and whimsy to your product.
 - [yjose/awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
 - [abhisheknaiidu/awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝